-- (d) Issuer submits the updated Climate Bonds Information Form, Verifier's Report and Certification Agreement to the Climate Bonds Initiative Once the Verification Engagement for pre-issuance is complete, the Verifier's Report and an updated Climate Bond Information Form can be submitted by the Issuer to the Climate Bonds Standard Secretariat for Certification by the Climate Bonds Standard Board.
-The Issuer must also complete and execute the Certification Agreement which is available from the CBI website here. - (e) Climate Bonds Standard Board confirms Pre-Issuance Certification The Climate Bonds Standard Board will review the information from the Issuer and if no concerns arise, they will certify the bond with Pre-Issuance Climate Bond Certification.
-This means that the Issuer can use the Certified Climate Bond mark in their marketing materials for the bond.
+d.
+Issuer submits the updated Climate Bonds Information Form, Green Bond Framework, Verifier's Report and Certification Agreement to the Climate Bonds Initiative - Once the Verification Engagement for Pre-Issuance is complete, the Verifier's Report, Green Bond Framework and an updated Climate Bond Information Form can be submitted by the Issuer to the Climate Bonds Standard Secretariat for Certification by the Climate Bonds Standard Board.
+The Issuer must also complete and execute the Certification Agreement which is available from the CBI website.

-If the Climate Bonds Standard Board does not believe the bond conforms with the Pre-Issuance Requirements, they will propose further action to be taken by the Issuer, which may also include further work by the Verifier.
+e.
+Climate Bonds Standard Board confirms Pre-Issuance Certification - The Climate Bonds Standard Board will review the information from the Issuer and if no concerns arise, they will certify the bond, loan or other debt instrument with Pre-Issuance Certification.
+This means that the Issuer can use the Certification mark in their marketing materials for the bond, loan or other debt instrument.

-Post-Issuance Certification:
+If the Climate Bonds Standard Board does not believe the bond, loan or other debt instrument conforms with the Pre-Issuance Requirements, they will propose further action to be taken by the Issuer, which may also include further work by the Approved Verifier.

-This is the assessment and certification of the bond undertaken after the proceeds allocation process is underway, and includes Reasonable or Limited Assurance from the Verifier that the Issuer and the bond conform with all of the Post-Issuance Requirements in the Climate Bonds Standard.
+Post-Issuance Certification

-Post-Issuance Certification must be undertaken within one year of the bond's issuance.
-At least one post-issuance certification must be carried out to be in conformance with the Climate Bonds Standard.
+This is the assessment and Certification of the bond, loan or other debt instrument undertaken after the proceeds allocation process is underway, and includes Reasonable or Limited Assurance from the Verifier that the Issuer and the bond, loan or other debt instrument conform with all of the Post-Issuance Requirements in the Climate Bonds Standard.
+Post-Issuance Certification must be undertaken within two years (24 months) of the Issuance.
+At least one Post-Issuance Certification must be carried out to be in conformance with the Climate Bonds Standard.

-Note: Pre-Issuance Certification is not a prerequisite for Post-Issuance Certification but is required if the Issuer plans to market the bond as a Certified Climate Bond prior to the bond's issuance.
+Note: Pre-Issuance Certification is not a prerequisite for Post-Issuance Certification but is required if the Issuer plans to market the bond, loan or other debt instrument as Certified prior to the Issuance.